SABS-R3-Epidemiology/rEpiabm/README.md

   install.packages("devtools")
   devtools::install_github("SABS-R3-Epidemiology/rEpiabm")
   ```
+7. You now have two different simulation options:

-7. Copy the example 'Andorra' folder structure within the data folder and name it with your region of interest (include the files as you will need to edit these for your simulation).
+    a) *An Epigeopop based simulation which uses **real** data to create the Population spatial structure*: If this is the option you require, copy the example 'Andorra' folder structure within the data folder and name it with your region of interest (include the files as you will need to edit these for your simulation).

+    OR

+    b) *A toy simulation where users can specify population parameter values (usually small quantities) to create the Population spatial structure*: If this is the option you require, copy the example 'toy'folder structure within the data folder and name it with your region of interest (include the files as you will need to edit these for your simulation)

 You are now ready to configure a simulation.

-### Step 2: Use EpiGeoPop to generate the population spatial structure
+### Step 2: Generate the population spatial structure
 As shown in Figure 1, the region of interest is broken into a spatial structure:
 * *Cells* - largest areas, based on a fixed width
 * *Microcells* - cells are split into microcells which contain smaller areas containing individuals
 * *Households* - quantity per microcell is based on a probabilistic distribution.
 All individuals are assigned to one household and do not move households during the simulation.
 * *Places* - quantity per microcell is based on a probabilistic distribution.
 These are spaces where individuals might meet other individuals from different households, a workplace or a public park for example.

+Follow **Step 2.1** instructions for an Epigeopop simulation or **Step 2.2** for a toy simulation.

+**Step 2.1 Using EpiGeoPop**

-This structure is created using [EpiGeoPop](https://github.com/SABS-R3-Epidemiology/EpiGeoPop).
+The structure is created using [EpiGeoPop](https://github.com/SABS-R3-Epidemiology/EpiGeoPop).
 The user states a region of interest, Oxford or UK for example, and the tool extracts information from [Natural Earth](https://www.naturalearthdata.com/) and [JRC](https://data.jrc.ec.europa.eu/csv), providing a csv file as output.
 This file contains one line per microcell for each cell, with the number of households, places and individuals to be used in the simulation (the quantity of individuals are extracted from Census data).

 **Instructions:**